RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Experiment

 \subsection{Ablation Study}

 In this section, extensive ablation studies are conducted for each designed element.

-\textbf{Hierarchical architecture.} We separately output estimated transformation parameters from all different layers and re-evaluate the metrics.
+\textbf{Hierarchical architecture.} We separately output estimated transformation parameters from coarser layers and re-evaluate the metrics.
 As displayed in Table~\ref{table:ablation1}, rotation and translation are generated from layer 3 (a), layer 2 (b), and layer 1 (c).
 It is obvious that registration errors get smaller as the transformation is iteratively refined.

 \textbf{Projection masks.} The projection mask in our transformer is removed to evaluate its effectiveness.
 As in Table~\ref{table:ablation2} (a), the whole registration accuracy drops dramatically since numerous invalid pixels are also taken into account.